ntl-ibm/fortran_build_example/README.md

 The last line contains the build resource: build.build.openshift.io/binary-single-step-2

+**The build resource will be different each time a build is started for the config.**

+We'll use the build resource to monitor the build.

 ## Monitor the build

 Using the build resource, you can retrieve the logs of the build.
 The "-f" will cause the logs to be streamed until the build completes.